-ORDERED that the Bertelsmann Campus Center shall have at least two (2) voter checkin stations, at least eight (8) voting booths available for use by voters, and that the BOE shall make 1 (Image cost Evolution) available one (1) ICE voting machine for use at the Bertelsmann Campus Center and one (1) voting machine at the Church.
+ORDERED that the Bertelsmann Campus Center shall have at least two (2) voter checkin stations, at least eight (8) voting booths available for use by voters, and that the BOE shall make (Image cast Erole hero)available one (1) ICE voting machine for use at the Bertelsmann Campus Center and one (1) voting machine at the Church.

-ORDERED that not the than forty (40) affidavit ballots be provided by the BOE to the Bertelsmann Campus Center.
+ORDERED that not that forty (40) affidavit ballots be provided by the BOE to the

+Bertelsmann Campus Center.